TimHanewich/Insider-Buying-Research/readme.md

 Including this filter noted above, we arrive at 12,502 transactions across 419 companies with well-formed data that can be used in this analysis.

 ## Analysis Results
 As planned, we then compare the average performance of each stock following an insider purchase to the average returns over the ten year period from 2010 through 2019.
 It would take a while to do the described data collection and analysis by hand!
-I wrote a .NET program to expedite this process across the full S&P 500.
+I wrote a .NET-based (C#) program to expedite this process across each component of the S&P 500.
 After the program collected and analyzed the necessary data for almost seventy hours straight, we have our results!
- In doing so, it is clear that stock performance following an insider buy is typically greater than usual returns during a similar timespan.
+It is clear that stock performance following an insider buy is typically greater than usual returns during a similar timespan.
 Summarizing our entire dataset:
 |Period|Average S&P 500 Return|Average S&P 500 Component Return Following Inside Buy|
 |-|-|-|